NRA Accounts (境外机构境内外汇账户)

 The second type of account available to non-resident companies is the NRA (Non-Resident Account).
 In 2009, the SAFE unveiled the Notice Regarding the Administration for Forex Accounts Held by Foreign Institutions with Domestic Banks (Huifa , No 29), allowing all banks in China to open foreign exchange accounts for overseas businesses.
 NRA accounts can also be set up for Chinese companies’ overseas subsidiaries.

 Funds in an NRA account can be used for goods and services trade settlements as well as capital investment (approved by Chinese authorities on a case by case basis).
 Transfers to/from NRA accounts are managed by banks and authorities as cross-border transactions.
 As a result, NRA account holders should provide the bank with supporting documents every time they conduct a transaction with a domestic entity.

 While at first glance NRA accounts seem very similar to OSA accounts, they have their own unique features as highlighted below:

 - Non-resident accounts are available in both RMB and foreign currencies.
-This allows to limit foreign exchange risk exposure
+This allows limiting foreign exchange risk exposure.

 Generally speaking, the administrative burden is high for NRA.
 For example, e-banking is not available, which can make account management difficult without having dedicated staff on the ground.